richarvey/techshift-modernise/content/page/lab2.md

 Click on the new "cloudformation" folder to open it.
 Click Upload and drop the <b>Infra.yaml.zip</b> file from step 30 onto the upload screen.
 Click Upload.

-Select the CodePipeline service and select the TSAGallery-Infra Pipeline to confirm it has run.
+Go to CodePipeline service and select the TSAGallery-Infra Pipeline to confirm it has run.
 It may take a few minutes to start and run.
 Both Source and Deploy should now show Succeeded.

 Confirm the changes